 Common Tactics Used in BEC Scams

-• Spoofing: Scammers create emails that appear to come from a trusted source within the company.
+- Spoofing: Scammers create emails that appear to come from a trusted source within the company, a common technique used in business email compromise attacks.

-• Phishing: They send emails designed to trick employees into revealing login credentials.
+- Phishing: They send emails designed to trick employees into revealing login credentials.
+These targeted email phishing scams are often the first step toward a full email compromise.

-• Malware: By embedding malicious software in emails, they can gain access to business email accounts.
+- Malware: By embedding malicious software in emails, they can gain access to business email accounts and bypass basic cybersecurity for small business protections.

-• Social Engineering: Scammers often use publicly available information to create convincing emails that appear legitimate.
+- Social Engineering: Scammers often use publicly available information to create convincing emails that appear legitimate, making the BEC scam extremely difficult to detect.

 Warning Signs of a BEC Scam